Ideation: Generating Business Ideas

 Examples:

-• Airbnb: Founders couldn't afford rent in SF
+• Airbnb: founders could not afford rent in SF

 • Spanx: Sara Blakely wanted better undergarments

-Exercise: Write 10 problems you've faced in the last month that made you think "there has to be a better way."
+Exercise: write 10 problems you have faced in the last month that made you think "there has to be a better way."

 2. Industry Experience